-4. Language, a little from both sides of my family.
-When I was younger, I spoke a tangled conflation of Hindi and Marathi, all muddled into one.
-I pull the two apart as I get older, learn the differences in their sounds.
-Hindi is softer, lighter, has more shape to it.
-Crushed velvet and honey.
-Marathi is harsher, sharper, has more jugular sounds.
+my family.
+When I was younger, I his is what I know of India: spoke a tangled conflation of Hindi 1.
+Summers spent on dirty and Marathi, all muddled into one.
+I rooftops.
+My cousins and I go pull the two apart as I get older, learn up here every afternoon of our visit. the differences in their sounds.
+Hindi The streets of Jaipur glitter below us, is softer, lighter, has more shape to it. and there is dusty air and peeling Crushed velvet and honey.
+Marathi is paint and laughter. harsher, sharper, has more jugular sounds.
 Edges and corners and spice.
+2. Baba's singing.
+His music fills the

 I don't know much else.

-Outstanding Prose

-i.